The purpose of the course waiver1 process is twofold:

 The documentation submitted by the student will be reviewed by the appropriate instructor of record and a decision made in time for the student to prepare for any required challenge examination.
-The student will be notified by the office of the Assistant /Associate Dean for Academic Affairs of the outcome of any challenge examination taken.
+The student will be notified by the Assistant/Associate Dean in the Office of Academic Affairs of the outcome of any challenge examination taken.

-If a student successfully passes a challenge examination, or otherwise has a waiver request approved, a Course Waiver form will be completed by the Office of Academic and Student Affairs and appropriately filed with the Registrar.
-The original Course Waiver form will be placed in the student’s academic file maintained in the Office of Academic and Student Affairs and a copy provided to the academic advisor.
+If a student successfully passes a challenge examination, or otherwise has a waiver request approved, a course waiver form will be completed by the Office of Academic and Student Affairs and appropriately filed with the Office of the Registrar.
+The original course waiver form will be placed in the student’s academic file maintained in the Office of Academic and Student Affairs and a copy provided to the academic advisor.

 Medical Science Foundation Courses

-If an incoming student believes that one or more pre-professional courses which she/ he has taken satisfies a curricular requirement in the medical sciences, she/he may petition the Assistant/Associate Dean for Academic Affairs to be allowed to sit for a challenge examination in order to waive the course requirement.
+If an incoming student believes that one or more pre-professional courses which she/ he has taken satisfies a curricular requirement in the medical sciences, she/he may petition the Assistant/Associate Dean in the Office of Academic Affairs to be allowed to sit for a challenge examination in order to waive the course requirement.
 Incoming students are notified in writing of this option by the Admission Office.
 Requests for a challenge examination may not be granted.